Numigi/odoo-karma/karma_properties/README.md

-# Karma Grades
+# Karma Propeties

-This module allows users to display  the Karma grade and score in the Karmar object's tree and search view .
+This module allows to display the Karma properties in the tree and the search view of the Karma model.

 Contributors